Tips and Tricks for Commercial Photography in Dakar, Senegal

 Use a Wide Aperture to Ensure Sharpness

-• Wide aperture means the lens is open wider to let lighter in.
-Shooting at a wide aperture will result in a shallow depth of field, which means that your subject will be in focus but the background will be blurry and out of focus.
-This can be used to great effect for commercial photography because it helps the viewer focus on what matters most—the product you’re photographing—while keeping distractions away from the viewer’s line of sight.
+- Shooting at a wide aperture will result in a shallow depth of field, which means that your subject will be in focus but the background will be blurry.
+This helps the viewer focus on what matters most—the product you’re photographing.

 Shoot During the Day